 But if you’ve come across this tutorial randomly in your browsings, you might be wondering what the point is.
 Especially of that last bit – why make a black-and-white owl in a coloured photo??
 And why did Damien do such a dodgy job of masking that I can see where he has partially made the tree black-and-white as well?

 Well, the truth is I had no specific purpose for removing the colour from that owl, other than as a demonstration.
 But there are times when it is handy.

 Here are two examples:

 - The Channel Mixer adjustment layer in Photoshop is capable of more exciting things than just black-and-white conversions.
 I haven’t figured out how to replicate those yet.
 If I do, I’ll write another post.

-3. In Photoshop, you can easily view each of the three channels to decide which one is best to use before adding the Channel Mixer layer.
-Unfortunately this isn’t possible in Elements.
-So if you want to see what the channels look like, you have to manually change the colour of that Solid Color layer to do so.
+- In Photoshop, you can easily view each of the three channels to decide which one is best to use before adding the Channel Mixer layer.
+Up til now this hasn't been possible in Elements.
+But I'm very excited to report I've made an action for it.

 - Owing to the aggressive Levels adjustment involved in this method, there is a moderate to high risk of banding.
 Please check the quality of your image carefully after using this technique.